Let an Alameda County Domestic Violence Lawyer Advocate For You

 - Child custody and visitation restrictions: Courts often limit custody or visitation rights for parents convicted of domestic violence.

 - Firearm rights: Federal and state laws prohibit firearm possession for those convicted of domestic violence offenses.
+The prohibitions may apply even if the conviction involves a misdemeanor.

 - Immigration status: Non-citizens may face deportation, denial of visas, or permanent inadmissibility.
+An experienced Alameda County domestic violence lawyer may be able to negotiate an outcome that avoids a conviction for an offense that endangers immigration status.

 - Employment and housing: Criminal records appear on background checks, making it harder to find work or rent housing.